 However, they require far more than simply the knowledge that a business can provide products or services–they need to know that they can trust the business, that they will receive excellent customer service from the business, and that the products or services from the business will be the absolute best available.

-It is plainly obvious that a business will be unsuccessful in creating conversions among those consumers who simply don’t understand they exist.
-This is the problem with creating even the most beautifully designed website and then sitting back and waiting for consumers to “show up,” there is just no guarantee that they will.
-However, when a business has a social media presence that they actively maintain, their content can be more easily seen and shared among others, which leads to more brand awareness.
+It is plainly obvious that a business will be unsuccessful when people don’t know they exist.
+This is the problem with creating even the most beautifully designed websites.
+Waiting for consumers to “show up” is no guarantee that they will.
+However, when a business has an active social media presence, their content can be more easily seen and shared.
+This leads to more brand awareness.

-A static website can be a bit of a question mark for a consumer–simply because its existence alone does not necessarily mean that the business is active.
-However, a social media site that is routinely updated with new content and comments indicates that the business is active and interacting with consumers, which is very attractive.
+A static website can be a bit of a question mark for a consumer.
+This is often because its existence alone does not necessarily mean that the business is active.
+However, a social media site that is routinely updated with new content shows a business is active.
+Even more so when the business interacts with customers.

-Creating more brand awareness can increase sales all on its own, but a business can also use their social media site to share valuable content that answers questions and provides solutions.
+Creating more brand awareness can increase sales all on its own.
+However, a business can also use their social media site to share valuable information, too.
 In so doing, this can drive up consumer interest and lead to conversions and sales.

-It can happen that a consumer will avoid reporting a concern, question or issue through a business’ website customer service channels, but will reach out to the business through their social media site.
+It can happen that a consumer will avoid reporting a concern, question or issue through a business’s customer service channels.
+Others will reach out to the business through their social media site.
 When the business responds quickly and professionally, they can increase their value in the eyes of current and future customers.